 The initial medical examination carried out for a commercial pilot applicant is quite extensive.
 The tests take one full day during which you are shuttled between different specialists, each assessing your health and ailments and their potential effects in the cockpit.
 My day looked somewhat like this:

 - At arrival: Completion of a general health declaration.
-I was asked to answer a series of questions about my own, as well as, my relatives health status.
+I was asked to answer a series of questions about my own, as well as, my relative's health status.
 This included relatively simple questions such as if I was taking any medicines, if there was a history of high blood pressure in the family or if I suffered from any allergies.

 - General health exam: The general declaration was followed by a general health examination.
-A doctor looked through my answers, asked follow-up questions and completed a simple exam.
-This included testing my reflexes, listening to my lungs and heart and a general examination.
+A doctor looked through my answers, asked follow-up questions, and completed a simple exam.
+This included testing my reflexes, listening to my lungs and heart, and a general examination.

 - ECG: My heart was checked with an ECG/EKG.
 This means that electrodes are fitted to your upper body and the doctor then measures the electrical activity of the heart.
 My blood pressure was also measured.

-- Lung function test: My lung capacity and functionality was tested by letting me exhale forcefully through a narrow pipe.
+- Lung function test: My lung capacity and functionality were tested by letting me exhale forcefully through a narrow pipe.
 This measured the total volume of the lungs, as well as the functionality of the respiration system.

 - Blood/urine samples: A normal blood and urine sample was taken to conduct a general health exam.

 - Vision test: You are seated in front of an ordinary board with letters and made to read (or guess!) as many as you can.
 If so required the optician will thereafter let you look through a machine that has the ability to correct defective vision.
 Through these means, it is determined if your vision is "good enough" for a pilot.
 More on this below.

 - Color blindness test: The applicant must complete an Ishiria-test, which is the famous test with colored circles.
 See below.